novuhq/novu/docs/docs/channels/email/sparkpost.md

 ## Getting Started

-To use the SparkPost channel, you will need to create a SparkPost account and add your API key to the SparkPost integration on the Novu platform.
+To use the SparkPost provider in the email channel, you will need to create a SparkPost account and add your API key to the SparkPost integration on the Novu platform.

 ## Generate API Key